Roelosaurus/House-Of-The-Dying-Roll/readme.md

 The Stronghold is build to withstand vigorous attacks
 and the Emporer will be well guarded by his loyal Dragonlings.
 Either by brute force or insightfull wisdom
-you must get to the sinful Emperor; whatever the cost.
+you must get to the sinful Emperor; whatever the cost!

 ## • Gameplay

-1. Roll to setup 3 Stronghold compartments.
+1. Roll to setup 3 Stronghold sections.
 2. Roll at start of each compartment for King's actions.
 3. Roll to resolve Guard's actions.